Conscious of Bangladesh's efforts to deny space to terror groups acting against India: Army chief | Law-Order

 Army Chief Gen M M Naravane has said that India was conscious of Bangladesh's efforts to deny space to terror groups that are carrying out subversive activities against India.

-Naravane, in his recorded address at the event, hosted at the IIC by Delhi-based defense think-tank Centre for Land Warfare Studies (CLAWS), also said that Bangladesh's approach to counter-terrorism ''resonates with India's resolve and resilience to counter-terrorism in all its forms''.
+Naravane, in his recorded address at the event hosted at the IIC by Delhi-based defence think-tank Centre for Land Warfare Studies (CLAWS), also said that Bangladesh's approach to counter terrorism ''resonates with India's resolve and resilience to counter terrorism in all its forms''.

 ''We are conscious of Bangladesh's efforts to deny space to terror groups that are carrying out subversive activities against India,'' the Indian Army chief said.